 The ecological transition is an ongoing process.
 More: for reasons both endogenous (the growth of renewables) and exogenous (the global geopolitical situation) it will see a future in full acceleration.
 For this reason, in the next few years, also driven by decidedly oriented legislation, electric vehicles will be increasingly widespread and practical to own.
 This will obviously affect the spread of charging infrastructures.

-For now, they are preferred by those who live in modern cities or can take advantage of home charging stations.
-Others may have to wait a little longer before they can forget the look of an old "gas station" with its gas station face, but the ecological transition is a fact.
+For now, they are preferable to those who live in modern cities or can take advantage of home charging stations.
+The others may have to wait a little longer before they can forget the appearance of an old "petrol pump", with its associated petrol station face, but the ecological transition is a fact.

 Good, bad, practical?
 Basically none of this.
 Just a fact.